 Paolo Di Canio, the flamboyant yet controversial striker retired from the game in 2008 whilst playing in Italy’s second division for Cisco Roma.

-Since retiring, Di Canio has attained his UEFA Pro License for coaching and he has also revealed in an interview that his dream would be to manage former club West Ham United.
+Since retiring from playing, Di Canio has attained his UEFA Pro License for coaching admitting in an interview that his dream would be to manage former club West Ham United.

 He also enjoyed a successful second season on the pitch and led his side to two points off of an automatic promotion place in League One, Di Canio resigned from his post after financial problems with the club meant that they had to sell one of their best players behind Di Canio’s back.

 Paolo Di Canio wasn’t out of football for long, as two months after he left Swindon Town he was appointed manager of Premier League side Sunderland in March 2013.

 After a turbulent 13 games in charge he was sacked after a string of poor results despite keeping Sunderland from relegation at the end of the 2013-14 season.